 The goal of this post is to provide the basics that will aid in the sole purpose of putting meat in the freezer.
 But consider other equipment in the future if you’re able to afford it.

-There is no little controversy over the efficacy of scent control products (spray, clothes washing detergent, soap); but deer calls, binoculars, and bipods or tripods are often genuinely beneficial depending on what type of environment you’re hunting in.
+There is no little controversy over the efficacy of scent control products (spray, clothes washing detergent, soap); but deer calls, binoculars, and bipods or tripods are often genuinely beneficial depending on what type of environment you’re hunting in and how much meat you hope to harvest.

 As with clothing, you can save a lot of money by searching for your equipment secondhand at garage sales, thrift stores, or on Facebook Marketplace.